 - Proximal neuropathy - It is that type of diabetic neuropathy that causes pain in thighs, hips, and buttocks.

 - Focal neuropathy - Any nerve of the body can be affected by this type of diabetic neuropathy and it causes muscle weakness and muscle pain.

 3. Diabetic Nephropathy

-Kidney acts like a filter to the body, it keeps the needed things and gets rid of the waste things.
+The kidney acts as a filter to the body; it keeps the needed things and gets rid of the waste things.
 It consists of the tiny blood vessels that are known as glomeruli.
-Diabetes is caused by the high sugar level in the body and this high sugar in the blood affects these blood vessels and leads to the development of diabetic kidney disease or diabetic nephropathy.
-It is a chronic disease that needs immediate treatment or else it can lead to kidney failure.
-There is no cure for kidney failure, you will need the kidney transplant.
-Diabetes can also damage the nerve that carries messages from the brain to other parts of the body such as the bladder.
-These nerves let the brain know when the bladder is full but damaged nerves fails to carry the messages to the brain and pressure from full bladder affects the functioning of kidney and can also damage it.
+Diabetes occurs due to the high sugar level in the body, and this high sugar in the blood affects these blood vessels and leads to the development of diabetic kidney disease or diabetic nephropathy.
+It is a chronic disease that needs immediate treatment, or else it can lead to kidney failure.
+There is no cure for kidney failure except kidney transplant.
+Diabetes can also damage the nerve that carries messages from the brain to other parts of the body, such as the bladder.

 4. Cardiovascular disease

 Cardiovascular disease is the major complication of diabetes and also the leading cause of death among people who suffer from diabetes.
 People with diabetes tend to develop heart diseases at a younger age as compared to non-diabetics.
 Uncontrolled glucose level causes damage to the blood vessel and leads to the buildup of fatty deposits.
 It also causes the narrowing of arteries and increases the risk of heart disease and stroke.